Table of Contents

 This led to massive relationship building and brand loyalty for GoPro among its fans.

 All of this led to increased views on YouTube, and ultimately more loyal customers for the brand.
-GoPro is currently at 7.93 million subscribers and counting.
+GoPro is currently at more than 11 million subscribers and counting.

 Imagine how much it would have cost the company to reach out to such a massive audience with paid ads?